The Monuments of U.S. Criterium Racing

 Photo by SnowyMountain Photography from Cry Baby Hill

 There are some races that stand tall above the rest.
 Whether it be by virtue of the challenge of the course, the storied legacy of the race, or the love of the fans, there are simply podiums at some races that define not just a season but a career.
-We polled the community including top riders, team owners, cycling dignitaries, and humble fans to present this list of seven criteriums that have risen to the level of monuments of the sport:
+We polled the community including top riders, team owners, cycling dignitaries, and humble fans to present this list of five criteriums that have risen to the level of monuments of the sport:

 Photo by Kai Cady from Athens